whyboris/utilitarianism.net/content/acting-on-utilitarianism.md

 ### Farm Animal Welfare

-> the question is not, Can they reason? nor, Can they talk? but, Can they suffer?
+> _"The question is not, Can they reason? nor, Can they talk? but, Can they suffer?
 Why should the law refuse its protection to any sensitive being? (...)
-The time will come when humanity will extend its mantle over everything which breathes. \
+The time will come when humanity will extend its mantle over everything which breathes."_
 > \- [Jeremy Bentham](/utilitarian-thinker/jeremy-bentham)[^17]

 Improving the welfare of farmed animals should be a high moral priority for utilitarians.
 The argument for this conclusion is simple: First, animals matter morally; second, humans cause a huge amount of unnecessary suffering to animals in factory farms; third, there are easy ways to reduce the number of farmed animals and the severity of their suffering.
 We will go over these premises one by one.